 However, with The Mandalorian, I loved it immediately (the characters, the story, the sense of respect for the classic films, and at the same time the boldness of being original without losing sight of what Star Wars is all about) and I desperately wanted to create fan art of it!
 So the Frog Lady and Tiny Baby illustration was another piece I added to my ever-growing collection of inspired artworks for the show, and it was done pretty quickly, compared to how long my art process usually takes.
 I painted it for May 4th, in one afternoon, which is often the case when I’m super inspired by something.

-Where does your passion for nature being a focal point in your creations come from?
+Where does your passion for nature is a focal point in your creations come from?